lsst-sqre/ghostwriter/docs/hooks/index.rst

 #.
 The ``client`` uses the ``/api/contents`` endpoint to determine if the requested query notebook already exists, and returns immediately if it does.
 #.
 Otherwise, the ``client`` constructs the ``POST`` to request a templated notebook from the query ID.

+After all hooks have finished, the ``ghostwriter`` service will return an HTTP redirect pointing to the templated notebook constructed (or left unaltered, if it already existed) by the hook.